‘American Idol’ Alums Clay Aiken & Ruben Studdard Talk Christmas Favorites Ahead Of Broadway Holiday Show

 “We about all got hypothermia for that.
 That’s probably my favorite Christmas memory — almost dying,” he joked.

-Although the two guys both recalled spending a Fourth of July together in the past, this will be their first Christmas spent together.
+Although the two guys recalled spending a Fourth of July together in the past, this will be their first Christmas spent together.
 What are they excited about?

 “I’m just looking forward to being here with Clay,” said Studdard.